 The collection is strongest on records of tribes forcibly relocated to Indian Territory (present-day Oklahoma) in the 19th century.
 Most notably, these include the Five Civilized Tribes that originally lived in the southeastern United States: the Cherokee, Chickasaw, Choctaw, Creek and Seminole.
 But you’ll also find records on tribes from other parts of the country, such as the Delaware, that eventually were pushed into Indian Territory.
 And the US Indian Census Rolls include those living on reservations anywhere, along with others who maintained formal ties with a tribe under federal supervision.
 The censuses were to be taken yearly from 1885 to 1940, though Bureau of Indian Affairs agents didn’t always comply with Congress’ order.
 Here’s how to take advantage of this vast collection:

 You often can get useful results with just a first and last name, approximate birth date and a “lived in” location (select an option such as “Oklahoma, USA” from the dropdown menu that appears as you type).
 Many of these records give Indian names as well as Anglicized names, but the Anglo names seem to be the best bet for quick results.
-Skip the Race/Nationality box at the bottom of the search form, as this form already limits your results to the American Indian collection.

 2. Your results may reflect several different databases within the collection, likely with the most hits from the annual Indian censuses (shown).

 Check each of these census hits (noting the date and place listed on the results page, which may not be evident on the actual record).
 The information therein may be bare bones: These enumerations varied by year and place, with some a strictly alphabetical list of names and ages and others giving family groups.

 3. Richer data may be waiting in tribal enrollment applications—government records of tribe members that began after passage of the Dawes Act in 1887.